What are the 90 minutes betting rules in football, and what happens if my bet goes to extra-time.

 Extra-time doesn't occur in league matches, only stoppage time.
 The only time you will get extra-time is in cup competitions, ie, the World Cup, FA Cup, etc, etc.

 Stoppage time can occur in every football match, both league and cup.
-It is added on when the clock gets to 90 minutes, and the betting rules apply to stoppage time.
+It's added on when the clock gets to 90 minutes, and the betting rules apply to stoppage time.

-Stoppage time is added on for a combination of injuries, substitutions, goal celebrations, and general delays.
+Stoppage time is for a combination of injuries, substitutions, goal celebrations, and general delays.
 It is only generally for about 3 to 5 minutes.